Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Become a pro at taking thorough notes.
 You’ll need this skill every day in college.

 Apply early to summer programs at colleges and universities.
 And enroll in a college summer program.
-They are fun and give you a glimpse of the college experience.
+They are fun and give you a glimpse of the college experience, plus you can get a head start on college credits.

 If you have any D’s please retake the class in the summer.

-Apply for federal and state aid by filing out the FAFSA (Free Application for Federal Student Aid) www.fafsa.ed.gov application opens up for upcoming school year October 1st.
+Apply for federal and state aid by filing out the FAFSA (Free Application for Federal Student Aid)www.fafsa.ed.gov application opens up for the upcoming school year October 1st.

 Keep going for A’s and continue to strive for academic excellence.

 Keep attending college fairs in your area.
 These events are the next best thing to actually visiting universities.
-Look for a list of our expos www.thecollegeexpo.org.
-Many of the colleges that attend our expos have rolling enrollment which offers great options for attending college.
+Look for a list of our exposhttps://www.thecollegeexpo.org/ncrf-events/events

 Narrow the application process to a minimum of eight to ten colleges.
 You can put up to 10 colleges on your FAFSA.
 Watch the deadlines!
 Also, look for colleges based on your major or what you want to become as a professional, not because it is the so-called “popular college”.

 Finish the financial aid application process, which includes any changes if needed on your FAFSA.
-Watch the deadlines!
+Watch for deadlines!
 Dollars are given away on a first come first serve basis.

 You should find out what colleges or universities have accepted you by March, no later than April.
 If you have not heard from a college that you really like by April, contact its admissions office to help expedite a decision.